-VACIS electronically transmits case closures to DCSE.
+VaCMS electronically transmits case closures to DCSE.
 Reasons for case closures are listed in Section 1.10.1.
 Changes in the status of a foster care case or the absent parent's situation are to be reported to DCSE.
-Some changes will be electronically submitted when changes are made in VACIS or updates are made on the Absent Parent Deprivation/Paternity Information Form (032-03-0501) in MAPPER but some changes may require a manual notification to DCSE.
 The worker should use appropriate forms and procedures approved by DCSE.
 Changes and actions for notification may include the following:

-- The child leaves foster care. - Good Cause no longer exists because the service plan goal for the child changes from the goal of return to parents to another goal.
-Form (032-03-0501) is updated. - Parental rights are terminated. - The parent(s) have signed a permanent entrustment agreement. - The child is emancipated or becomes age 18.
-VACIS case is closed. - The whereabouts of the child are unknown. - Death of the child. - The child is returned to a parent.
-VACIS case is closed.
+The child leaves foster care.

+- Good Cause no longer exists because the service plan goal for the child changes from the goal of return to parents to another goal.
+Form (032-03-0501-06-eng) is updated. - Parental rights are terminated. - The parent(s) have signed a permanent entrustment agreement. - The child is emancipated or becomes age 18.
+VaCMS case is closed. - The whereabouts of the child are unknown. - Death of the child. - The child is returned to a parent.
+VaCMS case is closed.